 - Surcharge land tax

-- You will need to pay surcharge on the taxable value of all the residential land you own as at 31 December each year.
-This is in addition to any land tax you may already pay and you may need to pay the surcharge even if you don’t pay land tax.
+- You must pay surcharge on the taxable value of all the residential land you own as at 31 December each year, in addition to any land tax you may already pay.
+You may need to pay the surcharge even if you don’t pay land tax.

 | Land tax year|| Surcharge on taxable value of residential land|